wix-incubator/erb/bootstrap/wix-bootstrap-bi/README.md

 # wix-bootstrap-bi

-An adapter module that gives you an instance of bi logger withing `wix-bootstrap` app.

-It returns you a pre-configured, file-backed instance of [wix-bi-logger-client](../../bi/wix-bi-logger-client).
+A `wix-bootstrap` plugin that you can use via `use` and that provides you a preconfigured instance of [wix-bi-logger-client](../../bi/wix-bi-logger-client).

 ## install